Learning intermolecular forces at liquid-vapor interfaces: Acknowledgements

 \section{Acknowledgements}

+We thank Stephen Cox for useful discussions on LMF theory.
 This material is based on work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) program, under Award No. DE-AC02-05CH11231.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.